Some posts contain compensated links. Please read this disclaimer for more info.

 Georgia Weekend Itineraries

-Here are a few examples of Georgia weekend itineraries which we tried our best to make fit all different kinds of travelers and trip lengths.
+Here are a few examples of Georgia weekend itineraries, taking in many of the best places to visit in Georgia.
+We tried our best to make fit all different kinds of travelers and trip lengths, so you could visit at least a few of the top tourist destinations in Georgia.

-- 2 or 3-days: Fly into the capital city, Tbilisi.
+- 2 or 3-days: Fly into the capital city, Tbilisi, one of the must-visit cities in Georgia.
 Visit Mtskheta while staying in Tbilisi.
 Drive onto Gori if you wish, but Tbilisi has a small-ish atmosphere you may appreciate, too.

 - 4-5 days: Start in Tbilisi.
 Visit Mtskheta before heading onto Gori where you will spend the night.
 The next day, drive onto Borjomi and spend a day there.
-Travel further west and spend a day in the ancient city of Vardzia before heading back to Tbilisi.
+Travel further west and spend a day in the ancient city of Vardzia, one of the most amazing Georgia sites, before heading back to Tbilisi.

 - 7 days: Start in Tbilisi.
 Visit Mtskheta before heading onto Gori where you will spend the night.
 The next day, drive onto Borjomi and spend a day there.
-Travel further west and spend a day in the ancient city of Vardzia before heading on east to Batumi to spend the rest of your trip in the Black Sea coastal city.
+Travel further west and spend a day in the ancient city of Vardzia before heading on east to Batumi to spend the rest of your trip in this Black Sea coastal city, one of the myriad cool places to visit in Georgia.

 Best Time To Visit Georgia

-If you are coming to ski which Georgia is known for, you can go pretty much any time after November and be guaranteed some good runs.
+If you are coming to ski, which is one of the top things to do in Georgia country, you can go pretty much any time after November and be guaranteed some good runs.

 Hiking, though you want to stay cool, is really best to wait until the slush has dried and the earth is not so wet.
-June and September are the perfect times for hiking.
+June and September are the perfect times for hiking in the most beautiful natural places to visit in Georgia.

 However, there is really no wrong time to visit Georgia.
 We visited in early March and still had the time of our lives.

-Here are a few of the small towns in Georgia that make this place so special.
-It would be a shame if you didn’t get to check at least a few of them out for yourself.
+If you’re wondering what to visit in Georgia, here are a few of the small towns in Georgia that make this place so special.
+It would be a shame if you didn’t get to check at least a few of them out for yourself; they’re some of the prettiest places in Georgia!

 Mtskheta is smaller than you probably imagine a small town being.
 It is the old capital of Georgia and only twenty minutes from the current capital, Tbilisi.

 Start your road trip off right with a quick stop in this ancient village.
 You don’t need more than a few hours to tour it thoroughly.
-The top attraction is the incredible Svetitskhoveli Cathedral which was built over 3,000 years ago.
+The main highlight is the incredible Svetitskhoveli Cathedral, which was built over 3,000 years ago and is one of the greatest sites to see in Georgia.
 It is believed to be the burial site of Christ’s mantle.
 So, there is a lot of history buried in this small town.

 Mtskheta is a quaint little village.
 However, it is nothing more than a day trip from Tbilisi — and a short one at that.
 Stay in Tbilisi if you don’t have enough time to make it to the next city on the itinerary.
 Here are a few accommodation options in the capital city: